 Simple maintenance will not normally require approval even if your building is listed or located in a conservation area.
 However, formal consents or licences may be needed if necessary works to your historic building will involve:

-- extensive repairs to or alteration of your building;
+- extensive repairs, replacement work to or alteration of your building;

 - the pruning or removal of established trees;

 - excavations that may disturb archaeological deposits; or

 - the disturbance of bats or other wildlife.

 The following paragraphs outline the permissions that you may need to obtain before undertaking substantial work on your historic building.
 If you are in any doubt or have any questions, contact your local authority’s building conservation officer or planning department for guidance.